 The question whether the hearing should be transcribed is also important.
 In most cases, the testimony of witnesses is transcribed verbatim.
-One may wish to clear with counsel whether they wish to have a real time transcript (live note), followed by an overnight transcript or a transcript that is completed after the hearing.
+One may wish to clear with counsel whether they wish to have an overnight transcript or a transcript that is completed after the hearing.
 One may also wish to coordinate with counsel as to how the correction of the transcript will be accomplished.
 In this connection, it is advisable to hire experienced court reporters, as this greatly influences the quality of the transcript.